 Now it’s on to round two of card sorting.
 Repeat the card sorting process with a different group of representative staff, but this time flip it around: lay out the categories in front of the user, give them the stack of content cards, and ask them to place the cards in the categories where they would expect to find the information if they were browsing the intranet.

 Hopefully, there aren’t many surprises in your closed category sorting.
 But if there are, it’s an opportunity to correct the navigation prior to launching the intranet.
 Score!

 By now you should have the main categories of your intranet portal.
 These will typically be placed along the top of your intranet as the main navigation, arranged with the most-to-least used categories from left to right.

 Most intranets have more content than would be logical to place in just main categories.
 That’s where the magic of Mega Menus comes in, allowing you to create multiple groupings (i.e. sub-categories) under each main category.
 For example, you might have a main category of Human Resources, with sub-categories of Benefits, Careers, and Wellness.
 Items under those sub-categories can be listed, allowing users to go directly to the content they want without having to first land on the HR home page.
 Make things more efficient for your users and they’ll quickly understand the advantages of using the intranet.

 Hopefully, by now the closet organizer analogy makes sense.
 Building a well-organized intranet means you’ll not only have a rather obvious place to put each piece of content but that users will also be able to locate that content.
 Does this seem like a lot of work?
 Yes, it does.
 However, putting in the up-front time means that your intranet will be easier to maintain, and users will have more success in finding content and being engaged with the intranet.
 So yes, it’s worth it.

 As for keeping your ‘closet’ well-maintained and organized after building it, that’s a post for next time.
-Got any tips for creating great navigation?
-Share with us in the comments!
+Want to learn more?
+Book a free demo now!